eli-11b/Linux-Admin-Dash/README.md

 <p>
 Future work will include an edit and save button next to certain items so that config can be changed.
-Also, remote connectivity and remote machine control will be added as well to allow for remote administration.
+Also, remote connectivity and remote machine control will be added to allow for remote administration.
 </p>